Tesla’s ‘Dog Mode’ Keeps Pets Cool While You’re Away From Car And Reassures Passerby

-Tesla rolled out an intriguing new feature called "Dog Mode" that's sure to be a hit with pet-loving owners of the innovative electric car.
+In early 2019, Tesla rolled out an intriguing new feature called “Dog Mode” that was certain to be a hit with pet-loving owners of the innovative electric car.
+It’s definitely worked out well for one pet owner in Ireland

-Tesla tweeted a video demoing the feature on Thursday, saying that “Dog Mode” lets drivers “set a cabin temperature to keep your dog comfortable while letting passersby know they don’t need to worry.”
+When it was revealed, Tesla tweeted a video which demonstrated the feature, saying that “Dog Mode” lets drivers “set a cabin temperature to keep your dog comfortable while letting passersby know they don’t need to worry.”

-“This is in addition to existing Cabin Overheat Protection, which come on automatically at high temps to ensure any babies or pets in the car are safe,” Musk added in a tweet response to the corporate account.
+“[Dog Mode] is in addition to existing Cabin Overheat Protection, which come on automatically at high temps to ensure any babies or pets in the car are safe,” Elon Musk said in a tweet response to the corporate account when the function was unveiled.

-Musk said the feature is not being immediately added to all Teslas, tweeting,“It will start out slow to make sure there are no corner case issues and then, if that looks good, speed up next week.
+Musk also said at the time that the feature is not being immediately added to all Teslas, tweeting,“It will start out slow to make sure there are no corner case issues and then, if that looks good, speed up next week.
 We def need to add a “Request Latest Update” feature!”

-Not only does Tesla's "Dog Mode" allow users to set their car to a cool temperature when they're out running an errand, but it uses the car's jumbo dashboard screen to tell passerby the interior temperature along withe the message: “My owner will be back soon.
+Tesla’s “Dog Mode” allows users to set their car to a cool temperature when they’re out running an errand (Ross Hunt was having a business lunch), but it uses the car’s jumbo dashboard screen to tell passerby the interior temperature along with the message: “My owner will be back soon.
 Don’t worry!”

 Sentry Mode works by monitoring the car’s surroundings while it is locked and parked.
 In a blog post detailing sentry mode, Tesla said it uses the car’s external cameras to watch for potential threats.